 The gray area:

 Single unit properties can create a gray area about who should be responsible for lawn care.
 One important issue in solving this quandary are homeowner association rules.
 If the rental property is located in a neighborhood with an HOA, it’s likely that there are rules that govern lawn maintenance.
 If the HOA will fine the tenants directly, the landlord may require tenants to handle lawn care.
 However, if the HOA will fine the property owner for poorly-maintained lawns, the owner would be wise to hire a landscaping company and adjust the rent accordingly.
+Not only could poorly maintained lawns result in a fine, they attract weeds that drain the moisture from the grass costing property owners hundreds of dollars.
+Landscaping companies like Taylor Weed Control, specialize in weed control treatments to prevent having to replace dead grass.
 Also, property managers who are highly particular about the appearance of the yard may want to take control of maintenance instead of relying on tenants.

 The bottom line: